leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 | Component Name | P0/P1/P2 | Section Name | Concise purpose | Core behavior | Implementation guidance |
 ```

-Do not reproduce the entire existing table - just provide the new rows to be added.
+Include a note if a component in the screenshots is already covered in the WIP inventory.

-### 3. Entity Analysis
+### ARTIFACT 2: Entity Analysis

+Title: "Vercel [Section Name] Entity Analysis"

+Begin with a brief overview of how entities are organized in this section.

-Describe identified entities in this format:
+Then document each entity in this format:

 ```markdown
 ## Entity: [Entity Name]